Fxll3n/Timeli/README.md

 4. **Settings Menu** - In the settings menu, you are given full freedom on what features you want, and how they look.
 ---

-##  License

-This project is protected under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) License.
-For more details, refer to the [LICENSE](https://github.com/Fxll3n/Timeli/blob/main/LICENSE) file.

----

 ##  Acknowledgments

 - Angel Y. Bitsov - Lead Developer